Frequently Asked

 Tiers define a risk spectrum based on measurable security fundamentals:

-- Core (5.0–7.9): Audited protocols with shorter track records or more permissive governance.
-Acceptable risk-return for most allocators.
+- Core (5.0 - 7.9): A moderate risk profile with meaningful constraints or uncertainty, such as audited protocols with shorter track records or more permissive governance.

 A tier is a risk classification, not a recommendation.
-Prime does not mean “safe” — it means the measurable risk factors score favorably relative to the universe.
+Prime does not mean “safe”.
+It means the measurable risk factors score favorably relative to the universe we track.

 No. Prime indicates the lowest relative risk within our scoring framework, not the absence of risk.
 All on-chain yield carries smart contract risk, oracle risk, governance risk, and market risk that cannot be fully eliminated.
-Prime-tier protocols have historically experienced exploits (albeit less frequently).
-The tier helps you understand where a vault sits on the risk spectrum — the capital allocation decision remains yours.
+Prime-tier protocols have historically experienced exploits, though less frequently on average.
+The tier helps you understand where a vault sits on the risk spectrum.
+The capital allocation decision remains yours.

 Each protocol version is scored independently.
 Aave V2 and V3 have different Lindy scores and audit histories.
 Spark SparkLend (v1) and Spark Savings (v2) are separate products with distinct risk profiles.
 The version is clearly labeled on every vault to prevent confusion between deployments that share a protocol name but run different codebases.